github/roadmap/README.md

 Every item on the GitHub product roadmap is an issue, with a label that indicates each of the following:

-- A **feature stage** that describes the next expected stage of the roadmap item.
-See below for a guide to product stages.
+- A **release phase** that describes the next expected phase of the roadmap item.
+See below for a guide to release phases.

 - A **feature area** that indicates the area of the product to which the item belongs.
 For a list of current product areas, see below.